-- When there is an abundance of unsold inventory (high supply, low demand) on the market, buyers tend to have the upper hand in negotiations.
+- When there is an abundance of unsold inventory (high supply, low demand) on the market, like we are seeing spring and summer of 2022, buyers tend to have the upper hand in negotiations.

-- When there is a shortage of available inventory (low supply, high demand) on the market, conditions tend to be favorable for sellers.
+- But when there is a shortage of available inventory (low supply, high demand) on the market, like we saw during the pandemic, conditions tend to be favorable for sellers.

-Regardless of what market conditions look like at the time you are reading this, if you want your Greater Fort Erie home sold quickly and for top dollar, remember the three Ps:
+No matter what market conditions look like at the time you are reading this, if you want your home sold quickly and for top dollar, remember the three Ps:

 Professional photography and a carefully worded public description of your property both go a long way but, in the end, the condition, location, and features of your home (weighed against its asking price) are ultimately what buyers will be considering.

 That being said, it’s no secret that staged homes sell faster.

 This doesn’t mean that you need to shell out tons of cash for new furniture, decor, paint, and accent pieces (although you certainly could do that).

 But a home with fresh smells and a clean, minimalist look will be more attractive to potential buyers.
 And since you will need to vacate once your home sells, now is a great time to begin packing up personal items and putting them in storage.

 Consider boxing up all non-essential personal effects in the home, such as: